1) The Concept of Value Chain

 Step 1: Determine the activities in the value chain

-This is the initial step which includes learning about the basic and secondary actions that go into generating a product or service.
+This initial step includes learning about the primary and secondary activities that go into generating a product or service.
 Because the interactions may differ, it's critical for organizations that provide various products or services to undertake value chain analysis for all of them.

 Step 2: Determine the amount and value of various activities

-The next stage is to figure out how much each specified activity contributes to the overall value-chain process.
-It's also crucial to consider the costs associated with each operation, as cutting them could increase the total transaction value.
+The next stage is determining how each specified activity contributes to the e-commerce value chain process.
+It's also crucial to consider the costs associated with each operation, as lowering costs could increase the total transaction value.

 Step 3: Look for ways to get a competitive edge

-Value chains in eCommerce facilitate the analysis of all operations involved in the production of a product or service, as well as the identification of cost-cutting and differentiation.
-You can streamline efforts, remove waste, and boost profits by using a value chain.
+Value chains in eCommerce facilitate the analysis of all operations involved in producing a product or service and the identification of cost-cutting techniques.
+You can streamline processes, remove waste, and boost profits using a value chain.

-Further, it aids in getting appropriate insights of inner processes that can improve the end customer's experience.
-Overall, an eCommerce value chain is used to improve operational efficiencies such that a company may give the most value to its customers for the least amount of capital investment.
+Further, it aids in getting relevant insights into inner processes that can improve the end customer's experience.
+Overall, value chain integrations in e-commerce have improved operational efficiencies.
+The result is that eCommerce companies are giving the most value to their customers for the least amount of capital investment.

 The general concept of the value chain suggests all activities that go into making a finished product.
 The steps needed to create a product may differ for different companies.
 However, a mainstream outline includes designing the product, procuring raw materials, manufacturing, distribution, etc.